 Henry Reich (b.
 1988)

-He draws entertaining stick figures to illustrate pithy comments that are
+Reich illustrates with stick figures pithy comments which are

-Reich holds an MS in Physics (thesis on GR)
+Holding an MS in Physics (his thesis is on GR)

 artist in residence at the Perimeter Institute.